ContactKimbal Anderson, Sensei Komyozan@gmail.com 208-407-7590 1922 N 21st St., Boise ID, 83702

 Author Archives: FastSlow

-…with his sound design: the Idaho Shakespeare Festival’s Shakespearience schools tour of Romeo and Juliet.
-Touring Idaho March 2 to May 3 – public performance in Boise at the Library! downtown in the childrens’ section, Thursday April 3, 6:30pm.
+and the Idaho Shakespeare Festival’s Shakespearience schools tour of Romeo and Juliet.
+Touring Idaho March 2 to May 3.

 Aikido is a gem of many facets – sometimes it seems that every one of O’Sensei’s students remembered a different teacher, and of course, many, many different styles have been preserved and developed – but here is one facet that clicked into focus for me recently: